BennyStrobes/gtex_v8_rare_variant_figure_generation/README.md

 # GTEx version 8 rare variant figure generation
-This repository will re-generate all main and supplementary figures in "Diverse transcriptomic signatures across human tissues identify functional rare genetic variation" from a collection of processed input data, which can be found in the processed_input_data directory.
+This repository will re-generate all main and supplementary figures in "Diverse transcriptomic signatures across human tissues identify functional rare genetic variation" from a collection of processed input data, which can be found at the following link: https://drive.google.com/open?id=1dCxoYDPjK-E7qTUQhHN5Z-e6hiS5BQCG.

 ## Dependencies and Testing Envivonment 1